Xavier0301/db-54/part3/queriesOptimisationXav.md

+# Query 1

+After

 # Query 2

 The unoptimised version of this query leads the database to only make full scans and hash joins.
-* The cumulative cost for the hash joins is 4.5e12
-* The cumulative cost for the full scans is 92000
+The has joins is what takes the most time, and the total cost is 1901541074130.96.

 We optimise the query by adding multiple indexes:
 * On `case_id` of `Collisions`